Table of Contents[Hide][Show]

 Yes.
 Hawaii is one of the 50 United States.
-Even thought it is, in the Pacific Ocean and a long way from the mainland, it is still consider domestic travel when flying from other domestic states.
+Even though it is, in the Pacific Ocean and a long way from the mainland, it is still considered domestic travel when flying from other domestic states.

 Yes.
 If you are a U.S. citizen, you will not need a passport to fly to Hawaii.

-Hawaii has been a part of the United States since August 21, 1959, when it became the 50th state.
+Hawaii has been a part of the United States since August 21, 1959, when it became its 50th state.

 Hawaii follows Hawaii-Aleutian Standard Time (HAST), which is five hours behind Eastern Standard Time and two hours behind Pacific Standard Time.